From Diagnosis Through Complications: Disparities in Diabetes Care

 Recent research has confirmed that ethnic and racial disparities occur in diabetes care, and that the issue is consistent throughout a patient’s life with diabetes, beginning at diagnosis and ending in consistently higher rates of complications among ethnic minorities in the US.

 Disparities in diabetes across ethnic and racial lines exist not just during treatment, but at the time of diagnosis.
-A recent study found that African American youth were more likely to present in DKA at the time of their diagnosis than their Non-Hispanic White counterparts.
-The same study found that both African Americans and Hispanics were in a higher BMI percentile at the time of their diagnosis.
+A recent study found that African American youth were more likely to present in diabetes ketoacidosis (DKA) at the time of their diagnosis than their Non-Hispanic White counterparts.
+The same study found that both African Americans and Hispanics were in a higher body mass index (BMI) percentile at the time of their diagnosis.

-Throughout the first 3 years of their T1D care, African American youth had more severe hypoglycemic events and trajectories with higher HbA1Cs percentages, leading the study authors to the overall conclusion that “youth of minority race/ethnicity have increased markers of poor prognosis of type 1 diabetes at diagnosis and 3 years postdiagnosis.”
+Throughout the first three years of their type 1 diabetes (T1D) care, African American youth had more severe hypoglycemic events and trajectories with higher HbA1Cs percentages, leading the study authors to the overall conclusion that “youth of minority race/ethnicity have increased markers of poor prognosis of type 1 diabetes at diagnosis and three years postdiagnosis.”

 A complex problem